ugurozdemir97/Assignment/README.md

 You can test demo here:

-Backend (It's a free deployment so it may not work due to inactivity, open it and wait a couple of minutes until the server starts running.) https://assignment-backend-v0y7.onrender.com/
+Backend (It's a free deployment so it may not work due to inactivity, open it and wait a couple of minutes until the server starts running): <br>
+https://assignment-backend-v0y7.onrender.com/

-Frontend (Open this after the backend server starts running): https://assignment-1-du60.onrender.com/
+Frontend (Open this after the backend server starts running): <br>
+https://assignment-1-du60.onrender.com/